Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication

 \subsubsection{Reinforcement Module}

-Since author iterations form a tree of nodes enriched with valuable data (selected labels, prompts, likes /dislikes, and feedback), we developed an analyzer agent to harness both the explicit and implicit signals from these interactions.
-The analyzer agent captures behavioral data during the iterative process and uses chain-of-thought prompts to interpret author revision behavior.
+Since user iterations form a tree of nodes enriched with valuable data (selected labels, prompts, likes/dislikes, and feedback), we developed an analyzer function to harness both the explicit and implicit signals from these interactions.
+The analyzer function captures behavioral data during the iterative process and uses chain-of-thought prompts to interpret user revision behavior.

-{\textit{Analyzer Agent:}} The analysis pursues two main goals: (1) identifying common editing patterns, including stylistic preferences, trade-offs between scientific exposition and narrative engagement, and individual author strengths or weaknesses; and (2) uncovering alternative or underused strategy directions.
+{\textit{Analyzer function:}} The analysis pursues two main goals: (1) identifying common editing patterns, including stylistic preferences, trade-offs between scientific exposition and narrative engagement, and individual user strengths or weaknesses; and (2) uncovering alternative or underused strategy directions.
 These insights are passed to the Muse component (Section~\ref{Muse}).
-After the author provides feedback on the LLM’s suggestions through Muse, the Analyzer Agent incorporates this real-time feedback (e.g., approvals or further edits) and updates the Recommender Agent accordingly.
-This process refines subsequent strategy recommendations, ensuring that each iteration aligns more closely with the author’s preferences and habits.
+After the user provides feedback on the LLM’s suggestions through Muse, the Analyzer function incorporates this real-time feedback (e.g., approvals or further edits) and updates the Recommender function accordingly.
+This process refines subsequent strategy recommendations, ensuring that each iteration aligns more closely with the user’s preferences and habits.
 The feedback loop enables the system to adapt continuously to personal writing habits while balancing narrative engagement and scientific exposition throughout the revision process.